-It is no secret that technology is advancing rapidly, and every new development is more surprising than the previous.
+It's no secret that technology is advancing rapidly, and every new development is more surprising than the last.
 As with other sectors, technological advancements also affect the world of translation.

 Today's translators are now debating whether it is possible to develop a system capable of translating as concisely and as accurately as a professional translator.
 While some think that a machine will never be able to attain the quality of a human translation, others disagree.

 This is where neural machine translation comes in.
 What is it?

 It is a translation system created via a large artificial neural network that imitates human learning, currently known as ‘machine learning’.
 According to Gereon Frahling, former employee of Google and Managing Director of DeepL: “This service, as with other similar technologies, finds its growth engine in “machine learning” based on artificial neural networks.
 Thus, this recent revolution, applied in the field of robotics, together with “deep learning” models, enables artificial intelligence to progress quickly and "learn", according to the values entered".